 If you’re working with a partner, you can keep on cranking out the sheets.

-Fold over the sides and then roll-up the cake.
+If you want a clean presentation, you can fold over the sides and then roll-up the cake.
 Transfer onto a clean plate.
-Continue making the cakes until you run out of ingredients.
+Continue making the cakes until you run out of the batter.

 Repeat these steps using the remaining batter and pork filling, adding oil to the pan as necessary.
 Make sure the pan is well oiled between takes.